roots/docs/docs/trellis/master/remote-server-setup.md

+---
+description: Using Trellis on a remote server requires a server running a bare/stock version of Ubuntu 18.04 LTS.
+You can't run Trellis on a shared host.
+---

 # Remote Server Setup

 Setting up remote servers (staging/production) is similar to the [local development setup](local-development-setup.md) with a couple differences.